ibm-cloud-docs/vpc/security-best-practices-zos.md

 * Security patch management
 * Firmware currency
 * Setup of suggested products and services
-* Configuration of hardware and software (operating systems, middleware, third-party applications, open source, network cards and so on)
+* Configuration of hardware and software (operating systems, middleware, third-party applications, open source, network cards, and so on)
 * Integration and monitoring of software, hardware, and end-points
-* Cyber security:
+* Cybersecurity:
     * Least access privilege
     * Separation of duties
     * Defense-in-depth